Walodja1987/DIVA-Donate-App/DOCUMENTATION.md

 The `raised` and `donated` fields can be set to overwrite the values obtained from DIVA Protocol's `getPoolParameters` function as this function returns net values only.
 The hard-coded values apply on **campaign level**, representing an aggregate value across all linked pools .
 This is to remove the reliance on indexer's like The Graph.

 The overwrite is entered in decimal format.
 Example: `"donated": "5374"`.
 If it's empty `""`, then the value will be pulled from DIVA Protocol via `getPoolParameters`.

+### Caveats

+Although you could theoretically add multiple `donationRecipient`s, the app can currently only handle one `donationRecipient` per campaign.